Evexi/Evexi/docs/lifecycle/index.md

 # Lifecycle Events
 Lifecycle events are triggered by the player.
-You can listen for these events with your content like so.
+You can listen for these events with your content and use to start animations, sessions or whatever is needed within your application.
+You can also pre-load content outside these methods.

 #